Tamas-Gavlider/The-Hunger-Gamers/README.md

 ### Colour Scheme

-The website uses black,red and yellow colours due to their strong visual impact <br>
+The website uses black,red and yellow due to their strong visual impact <br>
-and symbolic meanings:
+and symbolic meanings as follows:

 * **Black:** Often associated with elegance, and modernity.
 * **Red:** Conveys excitement, energy, and passion.
 * **Yellow:** Represents happiness, optimism, and energy.
-* **Gray** It was used as the background color on Events html due to contrast errors and background color<br>
-on index html to overlap the background image.
+* **Gray** Used as the background color on Events html due to contrast errors, and on index page to overlap the background image.

 These colours together create a bold, and energetic vibe.